 Al confine tra Puglia e Basilicata, Monteverde e’ uno splendido borgo nel cuore dell’ Appenino campano.

-Monteverde is at the boarders of Puglia and Basilicata, and one of the splendid hill towns of the Appenine countryside.
-Nearby is the town of Melfi, two years ago movie director Francis Ford Coppola opened a small resort with spa.
-His material grandmother came from Melfi.
+Monteverde is at the boarders of Puglia and Basilicata, and one of the beautiful hill towns of the Apennine countryside.
+Nearby is the city of Melfi; two years ago, movie director Francis Ford Coppola opened a small resort with a spa.
+His maternal grandmother came from Melfi.
 Also, we are close by Benevento, and the town of Sant’Agata de Goti, the ancestral home of New York Mayor Bill deBlasio’s family.

 Qui si vede Monteverde a distanza.